digital-asset/daml/docs/source/concepts/interoperability.rst

 If the original causality graph is `X`\ -consistent, then so is the topological sort, as topological sorting merely adds edges.

-From multi-ledger causality graphs to ledgers
+From Multi-ledger Causality Graphs to Ledgers
 =============================================

 Multi-Ledger causality graphs `G` are linked to ledgers `L` in the Daml Ledger Model via topological sort and reduction.